NickDickinsonWilde/tinymce-imagefromweb/README.md

 A plugin for tinyMCE 4.x

-### installation
+## installation

 Create folder `imagefromweb` in `tinymce/plugins/` and unzip all files to that folder

-Then add to your tinyMCE initialization script.
+Then add it to your tinyMCE initialization script.
 For example:

 ```html
 <script type="text/javascript">